 While the AMCAS application allows for entry of up to fifteen experiences in the work/activities section, it is far more important to devote your time to activities to contribute your efforts over a longer period meaningfully.
-“Shotgunning” your efforts over many activities for shorter periods and achieve results that have less of an impact over time is not as valuable.
+“Shotgunning” your efforts over many activities for shorter periods and achieving results that have less of an impact over time is not as valuable.
 If you choose to get involved in research, you should aim to find a research mentor whose interests align with your own and whose expectations that are realistic given your limited availability.

 This will not only make the research endeavor more enjoyable but will allow you to consistently meet (and potentially exceed) your supervisor’s expectations.
 This, in turn, may allow your research supervisor to write you a strong, personal letter of recommendation, should you request one.
 Invest your time wisely; you won’t get it back.